Waihopai Station: Function

 The construction of a new station on 30 hectares of stony ground was authorised by the Prime Minister David Lange and Finance Minister Roger Douglas in 1987.
 Gerald Hensley comments that Lange: "was ready to work with the Australians [as] … international communications were shifting to satellites … Lange was regularly briefed by me and despite his later claims knew exactly what was involved and why the station was needed. … The Australians were building a similar one at Geraldton [Western Australia] and their Defence Minister explained to the PM why the two installations separated by five time zones would enhance the benefit to both countries."

 It has been operating since 1989, and was expanded with the construction of a second interception dish in 1998.
 It is described as a satellite communications monitoring facility in the Waihopai Valley, near Blenheim.
 The facility has been identified by MP Keith Locke as part of ECHELON, the worldwide network of signals interception facilities run by the UKUSA consortium of intelligence agencies, which shares global electronic and signals intelligence among the intelligence agencies of the US, UK, Canada, Australia and New Zealand.

 The dishes are shielded by giant radomes.
-Few details of the facility are known, but it is believed that it intercepts and processes all phone calls, faxes, e-mail and computer data communications.
-It is thought that this data is then sorted and shared with the other members of the UKUSA group.
+Few details of the facility are known.
 In June 2007, a torus antenna was installed, which is able to receive the signals of up to 35 satellites simultaneously.
 This antenna is not covered by a radome.

 In October 2021, the GCSB announced that the two dishes, and their radomes, would be deconstructed and removed from the station as the technology they used was deemed to be obsolete.
 For example, in 2021 only 0.5% of the data that the GCSB collected was from the two dishes.
 In April 2022 the satellites and radomes were deconstructed.
 Other data collection and information gathering will continue at the station.